 Handle your mistakes quickly

 Mistakes happen.
-Every umpire notches a few in every game.
 Be happy if you walk away with few and minor mistakes.
 Major mistakes haunt good umpires for weeks.
 Big or small, mistakes are the vehicles that can carry you to the next level.
 Be accountable, evaluate, decide and move on.
 Own up to your mistakes.

 In the few seconds during a stoppage, evaluate the error quickly.
 Don’t become fixated on it and don’t allow it to contaminate the game.
 Answer the questions, “What happened?” and “Why did it happen?”
 Was it fatigue?
 Attitude?
 Lack of knowledge?
 Decide on a simple strategy to avoid repeating the same mistake and move on.
 Everyone else wants to put it behind them.
 Don’t be the one who keeps it alive.
 Whatever you do, don’t try to “even the score” by a misguided make-up call.